by Linda Barth

 She gently lets go of my hands and leans back in the chair.
 “When I lived up in the city, I was studying for my nursing degree, but I had to leave school after only a year.”
 A shadow passes over her face, and I’m already sorry I asked.
 “So, I learned most of what I know right here in our community.”

-She looks down at her lap, but it seems like there’s something more she might say, like she’s trying to decide if it’s the right thing to do.
+She looks down at her lap, and it seems like there’s something more she might say, like she’s trying to decide if it’s the right thing to do.

 “Your own child?”
 I echo foolishly.
 I don’t know why I’m surprised.
 Mary is the most natural mother I can imagine.
 Nothing like the one I had.
 Being a mother was the last thing she wanted out of life, and she made sure her daughter knew it.